Persian Chicken with Walnuts and Pomegranate

-An Iranian dish with lots of flavour
+This is a wonderful Iranian chicken dish is packed with lots of flavour and different textures

 - 350g (12oz) walnuts, toasted